Metronoid/chronicler/content/merits/physical/Face in the Crowd.md

 # Face in the Crowd (••)
 **Effect**: Your character has an ordinary and unremarkable appearance.
 You can blend into a crowd and make it difficult for witnesses to accurately recall you.
 Your character receives a +3 bonus on any rolls involving tailing or evading in a crowded place; due to your natural anonymity, antagonists trying to find you suffer a –3 penalty to such attempts.

 **Drawback**: This Merit is used in place of the Striking Looks Merit.
-Face in the Crowd does not make the hunter invisible, just harder to find.
-Monsters may utilize Dread Powers or other senses to track the hunter down.
+Face in the Crowd does not make the character invisible, just harder to find.
+Monsters may utilize Dread Powers or other senses to track the character down.